stevecosner/ansible-dnf/README.md

-# ansible-yum-update
+# ansible-dnf
-Update Linux servers and desktops using the yum package manager, ansible yum module for AWS linux, Red Hat or Centos.
+Update Linux servers and desktops using the dnf package manager.